Maprunner/rg2/README.md

 1. Download the [files] (https://github.com/Maprunner/rg2/archive/master.zip) and extract them.
 Note that this will extract them to a directory called rg-master, which needs to be renamed to rg2.

+2. Rename the rg2-config.txt file to rg2-config.php in the /rg2 directory and enter the URL for your existing Routegadget installation.
+Change other configuration options as necessary.

-2. Use ftp to transfer them to your Routegadget server.
+3. Use ftp to transfer them to your Routegadget server.
 Everything sits in or below a new directory called rg2 which is in the main Routegadget directory, at the same level as the kartat directory where the data files are stored.
 You should end up with a structure similar to:

          www.club.routegadget.co.uk